Shop & Buy Discount Theme Park Tickets — Use Promo Code Parkprodigy10 to Save an Extra $10 on Select Tickets Shop Now

 Universal Orlando Crowd Calendar

-How Many Days Do You Need at Universal Studios Orlando in 2025?
+How Many Days Do You Need at Universal Studios Orlando?

 tips-universal-orlando

-From our experience visiting the parks and based on the past 12 months’ worth of wait time data we would recommend 2-days for Universal Studios and Islands of Adventure, even with the upgraded park-to-park ticket, and 3-days if you plan to spend a day at each park, including Volcano Bay or the new park EPIC Universe, which opens on May 22nd, 2025.
+From our experience visiting the parks and based on the past 12 months’ worth of wait time data we would recommend 2-days for Universal Studios and Islands of Adventure, even with the upgraded park-to-park ticket, and 3-days if you plan to spend a day at each park, including Volcano Bay or the new park EPIC Universe.

 The reason that we suggested one day at each park is the wait times over the past 12 months have been around 29 minutes on average.
 Islands of Adventure and Universal Studios Florida have a combined total of 32 rides, which means it would take almost 16 hours to see and do everything.
 This does not include breaks for food or to relax.
 So we believe that giving each park its own day allows for a much more enjoyable experience.
 And, of course, as you’ll see below, guests could speed up the process by upgrading their ticket to the Universal Orlando Express Pass and taking advantage of early park admission!